Chiara Valerio

 TRANSLATOR

 AILSA WOOD is a translator from Italian and French.
-Her work on Stafano Benni’s monologues from Le Beatrice was the winner of the prestigious John Dryden Translation Prize in 2022.
+Her work on Stefano Benni’s monologues from Le Beatrice was the winner of the prestigious John Dryden Translation Prize in 2022.
 Besides her work as a literary translator, she works across various related sectors including wine and tourism.
-Ailsa has and M.A. in Literary Translation (with Distinction) from the University of East Anglia and lives in Italy.
+Ailsa has an M.A. in Literary Translation (with Distinction) from the University of East Anglia and lives in Italy.

 PREVIEW: